SergDolgov/SergDolgov/README.md

-### Hii 😊 I'm Sergey Dolgov
+### 😊 I'm Sergey Dolgov
 I'm from Ukraine

-- I’m a software engineer
+I’m a software engineer

-- Analysis, planning, design, development, testing, deployment, maintenance.
+Analysis, planning, design, development, testing, deployment, maintenance.

 When my clients or management are satisfied with the results of my work and make a profit, it brings me great pleasure.
 I've crossed the threshold where a certain programming language is a priority.
 Now I choose a technology stack based on the requirements of the project, taking into account security, development speed, workload, support and, most importantly, cost.